AFINITOR DISPERZ is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 What are the benefits of enrolling in the AfiniTRAC program?

-Patients who enroll in AfiniTRAC will receive a series of phone calls from a specially trained Care Champion to support and guide them through various aspects of their treatment journey.
-The Care Champion will provide personal phone calls that fit into the patient's schedule, review of educational information about AFINITOR DISPERZ, help creating a customized dosing and mealtime routine, and financial assistance information.
+Patients who enroll in AfiniTRAC will receive a series of phone calls from a specially trained Care Champion to help guide them through various aspects of their treatment journey.
+The Care Champion will provide phone calls that fit into the patients' schedule, help create a customized dosing routine, and provide financial assistance information.

 What is an insurance benefits verification?